mmazurowski/.dotfiles/readme.md

 Each directory in a repository is being symlinked by `stow`.

 **ZSH**
-Configuration is being divided into directories, each must contain main.zsh that is being sourced in a `.zshrc` confguration.
+Configuration is being divided into directories.
+Each directory content is automatically sourced so just add new `*.zsh` file and have fun!

 # Setup